GRHS Students of the Week

 – Mrs. Rikki Shantz

-Madelyn Heiser was nominated as Student of the Week by GRHS Volleyball Coach Mrs. Rikki Shantz.
+Marissa Brauburger was nominated as Student of the Week by GRHS Volleyball Staff.

-I would like to nominate Madelyn Heiser as Wolf of the Week.
-Madelyn is an extremely hard worker, day in and day out.
-We have made a continuous effort to improve our team defense the last few weeks.
-Mady has been a solid piece in our defense the whole season but she recorded a team season high of 24 digs against 5th ranked Natrona on Friday.
-The team recorded a huge TEAM win and Madelyn’s defense was a major factor! “
+The Green River High School volleyball staff would like to nominate Marissa Brauburger for Student of the Week.
+Marissa always brings a positive attitude to all practices and games.
+She is continuously encouraging teammates to be their best and to achieve their best.
+Marissa fills in in many different positions, always with a positive attitude, putting team needs above her own.
+Marissa is a quality human, and a great asset to the Wolves’ Volleyball team.
+It is an honor to coach her.”

 – Mr. Tim Cassity